sskeen1/Group-4-SE/readme.md

 - Allow interaction between the front end GUI on the website and the python API to manage the database

 # Project Features:
-- Users can create accounts, log in, and log out.
+- Users can create buyer or seller accounts, log in, and log out.
 - Buyers can browse available books, buy books, return books, and search for specific books
 - Sellers can create a listing for a book, receive (mock) payments, and remove a listing they created
-- Admins can audit account creation and remove existing book listings.
+- Admins can audit account creation and modify/remove existing book listings.

 # Languages and Techniques Used:
 -Python